 3. Climbers with the most successful summits.

 While climbing Mt Everest might be a feat for some people, for others it is just like a casual hike.
-Kami Rita Sherpa became the first person to climb Mt Everest a record-breaking 24 times with his latest ascend on 20th May 2019.
-Before that Apa Sherpa held the record of 22 successful summits.
+Kami Rita Sherpa became the first person to climb Mt Everest for a record-breaking 26th time, the most recent summit on 7 May 2022.
+Before that, Apa Sherpa held the record of 25 successful summits.

 4. The year when no one attempted the summit!